 - DIAL 911 and report the issue. - Assist the person to an AREA OF REFUGE.
 This should aid the emergency responders in a quicker and safer rescue response.
 The areas of refuge are clearly marked and located in the stairwells.
-They are also shown on the diagrams in Appendix A of this plan. - Activate the push button communications device that is located in the AREA OF REFUGE.
-If the communication device rings over 4 times to the fire alarm control panel and is not answered by first responders, the call should then roll over to 911 and should be answered by a public safety dispatcher.
-Inform the dispatcher of the situation and where the person is located (building, floor, etc.) - If the AREA OF REFUGE communications device is inoperable, tell the person that you are attempting to send help. - Inform the person in the AREA OF REFUGE to DIAL 911 and stay on the phone with the dispatcher until help arrives.

-- Tell the person that you are attempting to send help. - Encourage the person to DIAL 911 and stay on the phone with the dispatcher until help arrives. - If you are able to evacuate yourself, evacuate the building. - Proceed to the evacuation assembly area. - Inform emergency responders about the individual in need of evacuation and their location. - Fire department personnel or other emergency responders who are trained in emergency rescue can then enter the building and help the person evacuate.
+They are also shown on the diagrams in Appendix A of this plan. - If the AREA OF REFUGE communications device is inoperable, tell the person that you are attempting to send help. - Inform the person in the AREA OF REFUGE to DIAL 911 and stay on the phone with the dispatcher until help arrives. - Tell the person that you are attempting to send help. - Encourage the person to DIAL 911 and stay on the phone with the dispatcher until help arrives. - If you are able to evacuate yourself, evacuate the building. - Proceed to the evacuation assembly area. - Inform emergency responders about the individual in need of evacuation and their location. - Fire department personnel or other emergency responders who are trained in emergency rescue can then enter the building and help the person evacuate.